So many kids, reluctant readers included, become enthusiastic when they read funny books. Who doesn’t love to laugh and giggle through a story, right?

 If Ancient Rome is your preferred destination, you’ll need your handy handbook close by to make sure you survive — which seems to be unlikely since, since as the book says, “Rome is an absolute deathtrap.”
 Filled with tongue in cheek hilarity while also being boldly informative about the historical topic!
 These are my new favorite history books.

 Plants vs. Zombies by Paul Tobin and Ron Chan (ages 8 – 12) series

 Yes, there are zombies and kids with plants trying to kill the zombies (just like the video game) but you’ll be surprised how much irony and word play is in this story.

 Tales of a Fourth Grade Nothing by Judy Blume (ages 8 – 12) series

-This has been a classic comedy book, one that has entertained kids for years and years reading how fed up Peter is of his three-year old little brother.
+This has been a classic humorous book, one that has entertained kids for years and years reading how fed up Peter is of his three-year-old little brother.
 How can he survive his pest of a brother and fourth grade?

 The Croc Ate My Homework by Stephan Pastis (ages 8 – 12) series